queq/4chan-dl/README.md

 CHANGES
 -----

+April 24th, 2014

-* Moved to new namespaces.
+* Moved to new namespace.
+* Added prettier print messages.
+Now you can monitor the download's progress.
+* Exceptions aren't visible to the user now (404 in specific).
+Instead of that, a rather unintuitive message shows up.

 TODO
 -----

+* Fix exception handling: format messages according to the error, so the user knows what's wrong with his input.
-* Make a fancier interface (perhaps showing the thread's OP, or redirecting to archives in case of 404ing)
+* Make a even fancier interface: perhaps showing the thread's OP, or redirecting to archives in case of 404ing (the latter couldn't be possible for archives that don't store images)
-* Show individual file and/or overall progress
+* Improve individual file and/or overall progress
-* Create a folder, named after thread number or OP (this would be nice if you want each thread to be in a different folder)
+* Create a folder, named after thread number or OP.
+This would be nice if you want each thread to be in a different folder